leftfield-geospatial/geedim/README.md

 ```

 ### Download / Export
 Download or export image(s) by specifying their ID(s).
 Search result image(s) can be downloaded / exported by chaining the `search` and `download` / `export` sub-commands.
-The following auxiliary bands are included in downloaded / exported images:
+Images exceeding EE download limits are split and downloaded in smaller tiles, which are then re-assembled on the client into a GeoTIFF file.
+The following auxiliary bands are included in images downloaded / exported from supported [cloud/shadow masking collections](#-cloudshadow-masking-collections):

 - FILL_MASK: Filled / captured pixels
 - CLOUD_MASK: Cloudy pixels